max-ghz/soldat-scripting/README.md

 # OpenSoldat Scripting
-Repository for storing [OpenSoldat](https://github.com/opensoldat/opensoldat) game server scripts.
-The reason for placing server scripts here is to make writing the scripts in different language more convenient later by using this repository.
+Repository for storing [OpenSoldat](https://github.com/opensoldat/opensoldat) game server scripts for in-game servers.
+The reason for placing server scripts here is to make rewriting into a modern language more convenient later by using this repository.
 I am not the only author of the files, some of them are the property of their respective owners.

 ## Running
-Requires installing [OpenSoldat Server](https://wiki.soldat.pl/index.php/Server) to use them.
+To use these in OpenSoldat, it requires installing OpenSoldat [server](https://wiki.soldat.pl/index.php/Server) to use them.
 After installing, upload the files you want to the `scripts` folder.
 Every script requires its own folder to work, which looks like this:

     objects
     scenery-gfx